|

 than others - S. sisymbriifolium and S. atropurpureum have

-thrived in fairly dry conditions, where the other two would have struggled.
+thrived in fairly dry conditions, where the others would have struggled.

 So how to use these striking plants in the garden?
 My dear wife might